Menu

 What after-school provision do you offer?

-There are a wide variety of extra-curricular activities on offer after school.
-These run daily from 3:20 p.m.- 4.00 p.m.
-If students are signed up for an after-school club, there is the option to join our Stay and Play provision from 4.00 p.m. – 5.00 p.m. which runs on selective days and charges apply for Clubs and Stay and Play provisions.
+We offer a diverse range of extra-curricular activities after school, running daily from 3:20 p.m. to 4:00 p.m.
+If Primarystudents are signed up for an after-school club, there is the option to join our Stay and Play provision from 4.00 p.m. – 5.00 p.m.
+Charges apply for both Clubs and Stay and Play provisions.

 What time does school start and finish?